 You could just turn the music volume down in settings ..

 But then you dont get to hear Tavern music for example

 ( because the music volume turns down all music )

 With this mod you selectively silence music by type.

-Also you will not get any hints from the music of any danger ( explore music changing to combat music - you cant hear it ), immersively its a better experience.
-Now you will be a bit more cautious.
+Also you will not get any hints from the music of any danger ( explore music changing to combat music - you can't hear it ), immersively its a better experience.
+Now you will be a bit more cautious in your travels.